Learn. Grow. Serve.

 For more details on courses or current schedules for upcoming TEREO seasons, contact TEREO@stillwood.ca.
 Note that schedules are subject to change as per the needs of Stillwood’s programs.

 Students in the TEREO program will be involved in all areas of camp.
-As general volunteers at Stillwood they will report to the TEREO director.
-Foremost for all Stillwood volunteers is to maintain an environment conducive to furthering Stillwood’s mission & core values.
+Serving on our general team at Stillwood, students will report to the TEREO director.
+Foremost for all Stillwood team members is to maintain an environment conducive to furthering Stillwood’s mission & core values.
 Stillwood’s mission statement is: We exist to lead people to experience transformation in Jesus.
 Stillwood’s Core Values are: discipleship, evangelism, integrity, excellence, relationships & community.

 JOB DUTIES